-Salesforce Alternatives; 5 CRM Services For Small Businesses – Salesforce is one of the most well known CRM (Customer Relationshop Management) tools available and you may be able to avail of a free trial to establish if it’s for your business.
+Salesforce Alternatives – Salesforce is one of the most well known CRM (Customer Relationship Management) tools available and you may be able to avail of a free trial to establish if it’s for your business.
 This post shares a few other options to review also.
-PC World.
+Nutshell.

 Latest Accounting Reviews – currently listing 12 accounting packages some of which you may already be familiar with, this is an excellent review site with details of the various packages reviewed for you.
 PC Pro.

 5 Free & Helpful Wordpress Resources – currently running on over 73 million sites/blogs throughout the world, Wordpress is used by businesses large and small to create and maintain their presence online.
 If this is your software of choice for the web, this post shares 5 options to help you work with it.
 A Small Orange.

 4 Tools For Better Agency-Client Collaboration – depending on the nature of your business, there may be occasions where you need to work as part of a team or a partner alongside your client.
 Options listed on this post are aimed at ensuring the communications run as smoothly as possible.
 Mashable.

 13 Tools To Simplify Your Social Media Marketing – as your activities on social media evolve, it’s worth reviewing how best to manage your presence and generate content.
 This fantastic post covers a multitude of options to enable you to more efficiently and effectively develop your social media marketing.
 Social Media Examiner.